 - 1 teaspoon Dijon mustard

-- Sprinkle steaks with 1/4 teaspoon salt and 1/4 teaspoon pepper.
-In a large skillet, cook steaks in oil over medium-high heat for 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Remove and keep warm.
+- Sprinkle steak with 1/4 teaspoon each salt and pepper.
+In a large skillet, heat oil over medium-high heat; cook steak to desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 6-7 minutes per side.
+Remove from pan; keep warm.

 Originally published as Skillet Steak Supper in Cooking for 2 Summer 2005, p 46